Emergency accommodation

 People receiving Income Support, Employment and Support Allowance (ESA), Job Seekers Allowance (JSA) or Universal Credit, will usually have rent paid in full by Housing Benefit.
 If you are working there may be a charge for rent.
 The support staff will offer advice on the issue at the point of making contact.

-There is a Service Charge of £21.00 per week per adult resident which covers running costs such as heating, lighting, cleaning products, cooking facilities, water rates, TV Licence etc.
+There is a Service Charge of £22.75 per week per adult resident which covers running costs such as heating, lighting, cleaning products, cooking facilities, water rates etc.